Xannadoo/Applied_Statistics_2023/README.md

 ## {Objective}

-Investigate the association between personality traits and drug use patterns using Bayesian inference, logistic regression, Gaussian Mixture Models (GMM), and non-parametric methods. \\
+Investigate the association between personality traits and drug use patterns using Logistic regression, Gaussian Mixture Models (GMM), and evaluation methods. \\

 ## {Analysis Plan} \\